jrpryer/lore/Ydi-Kaari/Campaign Atlas/Welcome... to the Sacred Isles.md

 > The year is 97 [[TIMELINE.canvas|SD]]

-Upon the sphere of [[Kanyiirah]], the continent known as [[Cara-Duhn]] is a region of both unity and chaos; a land on the brink of greatness or disaster.
+Upon the sphere of [[Kanyiirah]] there lies the continent paradise known as [[Cara-Duhn]].
+A collection of major and minor islands sporting many different biomes and landmarks, these Sacred Isles are a region of both unity and chaos; a land on the brink of something unknown that can spell either greatness or disaster.

 At a time when the poignant actions of even a meager few can alter the course of history, we find ourselves following the footsteps of **five beleaguered cutthroats**, as they stumble onto the sprawling docks of [[Grayport]], desperate for a hot meal and a bed.